 But surprisingly Sullenberger decided on a radical move: He’d ditch the plane in the Hudson River!!

-“Brace for impact” said Sullenberger through the intercom.
+“Brace for impact,” said Sullenberger through the intercom.
 Passengers thought they were going to die.
-Actually anyone in this situation would think that.
+Actually, anyone in this situation would think that.
 The flight attendants start yelling: “Brace!
 Brace!
 Brace!
 Heads down!
 Stay down!”.

 Sullenberger lowered the plane’s nose in gradual glide toward the river.
 The plane managed to clear the George Washington Bridge and, against the odds, he landed safely on the surface of the Hudson.
 It skidded across the water at 145 mph and finally slowed to a stop!

-He jumped out from his seat quickly and went out the cockpit and shouted: “Evacuate the plane!”
+He jumped out from his seat quickly and went out of the cockpit and shouted: “Evacuate the plane!”